Editor's note: This page was last updated Oct. 5, 2018.

 That will be determined at a different trial.

 Three other Chicago cops — Detective David March and Officers Thomas Gaffney and Joseph Walsh — face charges of conspiring to cover-up for Van Dyke in the shooting.
 March was CPD’s lead investigator on the shooting.
 Walsh was Van Dyke’s partner that night.
 Gaffney was one of eight other officers on the scene during the shooting.
 March and Walsh have both resigned.
 The conspiracy trial is scheduled to start on Nov.
-26.
+26. The jury did not find Van Dyke guilty of the official misconduct charge.

 Why did it taken so long for the trial to start?